Seeing-Eye Quadruped Navigation with Force Responsive Locomotion Control: Related Work

 Various seeing-eye robot systems have been demonstrated for the task of blindfolded navigation.
 Among these works, one of them considers an MPC-based motion planner for a wheeled robot~\cite{wang2021navdog}.
 Another considers an optimization based approach for path planning, which models a taut or slack leash~\cite{xiao2021robotic}.
 A third system designs an adjustable leash, and optimizes for human comfort during navigation~\cite{chen2022quadruped}.
 These works all stray from real-world guide dog settings, in part because they assume the robot has full knowledge of the destination beforehand, and that the human does not need to communicate with the robot during navigation.
 In real-world settings, the human must decide on which high-level navigation actions to take, and communicate these actions to the robot.

-More similar to our work, other approaches consider settings where the human communicates high-level directions to the robot during navigation~\cite{hwang2022system,kim2023train}.
-However, the medium of communication in these works are either a custom designed handle with buttons~\cite{hwang2022system}, or predefined directional actions prior to navigation~\cite{kim2023train}.
+More similar to our work, other approaches consider settings where the human communicates high-level directions to the robot during navigation~\cite{hwang2022system,kim2023train,kim2023transforming}.
+However, the medium of communication in these works are either a custom designed handle with buttons~\cite{hwang2022system}, predefined directional actions prior to navigation~\cite{kim2023train}, or verbal commands~\cite{kim2023transforming}.
 In our work, the human communicates directional cues via tugging, and is compatible with any rigid connection to the robot.
-Additionally, neither of these works consider human forces being applied to the robot, making their systems unresponsive or susceptible to failure upon navigation under human forces.
+Additionally, none of these works consider human forces being applied to the robot, making their systems unresponsive or susceptible to failure upon navigation under human forces.

-Numerous quadruped controllers robust to external forces have already been developed~\cite{campanaro2022learning, margolis2022walk, miki2022learning}.
-However these works don't explicitly estimate the applied forces, as the focus of these works is to develop controllers that are generally robust to varying environments.
+Numerous quadruped locomotion controllers have been developed, many of which are robust to external forces~\cite{kohl2004policy, di2018dynamic, tan2018sim, kumar2021rma, chen2022learning, campanaro2022learning, margolis2022walk, miki2022learning, rudin2022learning, agarwal2023legged, zhuang2023robot, cheng2023extreme}.
+These works do not explicitly estimate the applied forces, as the focus of these works is to develop controllers that are generally robust to varying environments.
 In our work, we explicitly estimate forces to the robot generated by human tugs, in order to communicate the human's navigation intentions with the robot.